 Satta F. Sheriff is a Child Rights Advocate, the Executive Director of Youth in Action for Peace and Empowerment (YAPE).
-In 2017, she was awarded as one of the most impacting young females leaders in Africa.
-In 2016, Satta was recognized as the Most Influential Teenager in Liberia.
-Satta is also the former Speaker of the Liberian Children’s Parliament and Co-Founder of the Joint Action Committee on Children.
+In 2017, she was awarded one of the most impacting young females leaders in Africa.
+In 2016, Satta was also recognized as the Most Influential Teenager in Liberia.
+She is the former Speaker of the Liberian Children’s Parliament and Co-Founder of the Joint Action Committee on Children.

 Whitney B. Okujagu is a Liberian and Nigerian native raised in Liberia.
 She’s currently completing a Bachelors in Biological Sciences at Cornell University in New York.
 Whitney volunteers at numerous philanthropy organizations in the United States.
 Moreover, Cancer and Mental Health organizations have a soft spot in her heart.
 Whitney also believes racial and gender equality can be achieved if everyone from both sides of the spectrums works hard enough to remove unjust biases and prejudice from our hearts and planet.

 Eugene Herring studied International Relations at Syracuse University and has worked internationally in the field for close to a decade.
 He now serves as a Policy Advisor at the Liberian Ministry of State for Presidential Affairs, and is an accomplished musician under the moniker Geno D’Gawd.

 Jaymu-WortehjieNagbe is a supporter of women’s right.
 Over the last year, she has been actively involved in Liberia’s national police activities where she worked as a Practicum Student at the Bureau of Corrections and Rehabilitation (Monrovia Central Prison).
 Jaymu obtained a Bachelor of Science degree in Social Work from the Stella Maris Polytechnic in Liberia.
 Her work at the central prison reinforced her passion for this challenging yet rewarding career path aimed at working to improve the lives of others.
 Part-time, Jaymu volunteers for the Angel Michael Comedy where she uses comedy to provide awareness on various issues affecting the Liberian society.